|

 A Room of One’s Own -- Why have women produced fewer great works? - poverty, lack of education, forced domestic roles.
 "Shakespeare’s sister" shows that equal genius would have been crushed before it could develop.

 Mrs Dalloway -- The title is her public name, defined by her husband -- not Clarissa, not her depth.
-Only she knew she had married for status and safety over passion and authenticity.
+Only she knew she'd married for status and safety, over passion and authenticity.

 To the Lighthouse -- Humans experience time and meaning not as fixed truths but shifting patterns of consciousness.
 We do not simply “live events” but filter reality through memory and desire.
 Is reality objectively accessible?